christopherlovell/ic_selection/README.md

 - `fit.py` fits the overdensity distribution (and plots it)

 - `select_regions.py` provides methods for selecting based on overdensity and distance from the mean.
+Accepts the required sigma of the region as an argument and displays a subset of the selected coordinates.

 - `methods.py` contains methods for exporting files, as well as the `simulation` class containing information on the source simulation boxsize, the grid size, and the smoothing window.
 All changes to these parameters should be made here to ensure consistency across scripts.